 > Click on the icons for a closer look at the artworks

 1. For Gustav Moreau, drunkenness (and not love-drunkenness) is the predominant theme.
 He chose to illustrate a less well-known episode of the Song of Songs – that of the rape of the Shulammite maiden (an inhabitant of Sulam in Galilee) by drunken soldiers.
 Imprisoned in a harem, the Sulamite dreams of her beloved.
 When she tries to reach him under cover of darkness, she is attacked by drunken soldiers who tear off her clothes: "The watchmen that went about the city found me, they smote me, they wounded me; the keepers of the walls took away my veil from me" (Song of Solomon 5: 7).

-2-3.
-From 1955 to 1966, Chagall painted a series of five canvases which dealt with the ardent love of an engaged couple.
+2. From 1957 to 1966, Chagall painted a series of five canvases which dealt with the ardent love of an engaged couple.
 He numbered the paintings clearly in order to show their visual and thematic evolution.
 The five canvases go further and further in their exploration of the mysteries of this love, whose origin is found in God.
-However, Chagall arranged for the canvases to be hung anticlockwise in the Musée des Beaux Arts in Nice.
+However, Chagall arranged for the canvases to be hung anticlockwise in the Fine Arts Museum in Nice.
 This was intended to communicate the idea that love is not subject to linear time – it escapes from it and vanishes into eternity.